Healthy child Guidelines

 Tips for parents!

-- Children are excellent imitators and copy what they see around them.
-It's important to be a positive role model and teach your children about healthy living through your own food and activity choices.
+- Children copy what they see around them.
+Be a positive role model and teach your children about healthy living through your own food choices.

 - Let your child help choose and prepare healthy meals and snacks.